HongruZhao/btd-soft-ranking/README.md

-# Heterogeneity Adaptive Design & Sequential Estimation
+# Adaptive Design & Sequential Estimation for Heterogeneous Data
 *(Bradley–Terry–Davidson Model)*

 This repository contains code associated with the paper:

-> **"Heterogeneity Adaptive Design and Sequential Estimation with an Application to Bradley–Terry–Davidson Models"**
+> **"Adaptive Design and Sequential Estimation for Heterogeneous Data with an Application to Bradley–Terry–Davidson Models"**

 **Key points:**
 - *Adaptive sampling* strategies (optimal design, uniform, uncertainty sampling).